Majid-Sohrabi/MLDM-2024/README.md

 | -- | ------------------------| ------- |
 | 02 | [LinearRegression_HW.ipynb](https://github.com/Majid-Sohrabi/MLDM-2024/blob/main/02-linear-regression/LinearRegression_HW.ipynb) | 2 October 2024 23:59 |

+-1 is considered for each day late submission on respective HW. (if the hw is out of 10 then the hw grade will be automatically 0 for delay > 9 days)

 # Exam project guidelines